A collection of photos of the Flinders Ranges

 Willow Springs; condition of the vegetation

-On the morning of 2020/03/26 my wife and I took a long walk down the track that follows the creek to Reedy Creek spring from the Willow Springs resort.
+On the morning of 2020/03/26 my wife and I took a long walk down the track that follows the creek to Reedy Creek Spring from the Willow Springs resort.
 The area around Willow Springs station is suffering more from the drought than parts of the ranges further west because they missed most of the substantial rains that fell elsewhere in the beginning of February.
 It must have been heartbreaking to need rain so desperately, to hear that big rains fell nearby, and to miss out yourself.

 River red gums adjacent Willow Springs creek